Cost of Living in Los Angeles 2026: Rent, Budgets & Saving Tips

 Use weekly ads, seasonal produce, and bulk staples; prices vary by neighborhood and store.

-LA grocery costs tend to run above the U.S. average (LA CPI “food at home” has risen ~3–4% YoY through mid-2025).
-A practical starting point for one person is $400–$550/mo, but the spread is wide by diet and store6.
-Keep receipts for a month to set your own baseline; pair discount chains with occasional mid-range dining.
+LA grocery costs run above the U.S. average.
+The local CPI for “food at home” rose about 3–4% year over year through early 2026.
+A good starting point for one person is $400–$550 per month.
+The actual amount varies by your diet and shopping habits.6 Track receipts for a full month to find your baseline.
+Combine discount chains with occasional dining out.

 Transportation: Driving, Public Transit, and Rideshares